naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 This tool will **always** be free, never have ads, and I will never offer any "premium" features or whatever.

 ### Bugs, Issues, Suggestions?
+Take a quick look at our [Frequently Asked Questions page](/faq) to see if your question has a handy answer.

 Need help getting started or just the right look for your brew?
 Head to [r/Homebrewery](https://www.reddit.com/r/homebrewery/submit?selftext=true&title=%5BIssue%5D%20Describe%20Your%20Issue%20Here) and let us know!

 Have an idea to make The Homebrewery better?
 Or did you find something that wasn't quite right?
 Check out the [GitHub Repo](https://github.com/naturalcrit/homebrewery/) to report technical issues.